senolem/Lenovo-P11-Pro-TB-J706F-March-2022-bootloader-twrp-root-debloat/README.md

 - Download, unzip and rename img file to twrp.img
 - Enable OEM unlock in developers settings
-- Reboot in bootloader (adb reboot bootloader)
+- Reboot to bootloader (adb reboot bootloader)
 - In bootloader enter :
 `fastboot flashing unlock`
 and answer yes when you're ready